- SCQF Level

 - Various start dates

 - 20 months

-This HNC Occupational Therapy Support distance learning course is designed to develop and enhance knowledge and skills in occupational therapy for support workers currently employed in this role.
+HNC Occupational Therapy Support (Distance Learning) is designed to develop and enhance knowledge and skills in occupational therapy for support workers currently employed in this role.

 Each year, the College enrols three intakes of cohorts at agreed times - depending on application numbers.

 - Philosophy, theory and practice of occupational therapy

 Assessment is continuous, with a mix of practical and theoretical assessments supported by our web based virtual learning environment (VLE) and regular phone tutorials with your tutor.

 Employer and industry links

 The course is supported by employers from health, social care, social services and education both in statutory and third sector services through provision of work place supervision and support.
 Articulation agreements and partnerships also exist with Scottish universities providing Occupational Therapy degree programmes should you wish to continue further Higher Education study.